Back

 Why You'll Want This Job

-• Year-round full-time work with real variety — outdoor field scouting during the growing season, indoor production work during conditioning season.
+• Year-round full-time work with real variety — outdoor field work during the growing season, indoor production work during conditioning season.
 No slow months.

 • Profit sharing that actually pays out — adds roughly $3-$4/hour on top of base, twice a year

-• You'll be trained — no prior seed industry experience needed; we teach you the work over a few months of structured training
+• You'll be trained on both sides of the role — no prior seed industry experience needed for either the field or the conditioning work

 • Health, dental, disability, 401(k), $150 clothing allowance, and paid team-building days